-- The employer may order a course from an organisation such as the Finnish Red Cross, whose instructor will organise the course.
+- The employer may order a course from a first aid training provider whose instructor will organise the course.
 The course programme is focused on the target group.

 When selecting people to take part in first-aid training, it is recommended that attention be paid to the personal characteristics of candidates, their willing ness to take part in training and their distribution at different workstations, on different shifts and in different personnel groups.